R1ghteous/Minty-Virtual-House/README.md

-# Minty-Virtual-House
+# Minty Virtual House (MVH)
-Minty project for AI and cryptocurrency integration.
+The MVH is a dynamic, user-friendly platform where AI and humans interact in a creative virtual environment.
+This repository will power its initial development.